ILIAS-eLearning/ILIAS/Services/UIComponent/ROADMAP.md

 ### GroupedList (ilGroupedListGUI)

-Most prominent use is the "Add New Item" Dropdown.
+- KS replacement needed.
+Most prominent use is the "Add New Item Dropdown".
 Grouped lists are lists with subheadings and a possible multi-column layout.

 **Usages**